Knowledge Base

 An `llms.txt` file is a modern markdown file placed in your root directory specifically designed to feed core brand facts to AI agents.

 Similar to how `robots.txt` directs search crawlers, `llms.txt` provides a hyper-condensed, token-efficient summary of your organization for AI models.
-Implementing this is one of the fastest ways to improve your Retrieval Optimization score.
+Implementing this is one of the fastest ways to improve your Technical & RAG pillar score.

 Does standard Schema.org markup still matter for AI?